gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 Attendance at lab and lecture is not mandatory but highly encouraged.

 For the first 7 weeks, students will work on a weekly lab assignment.
 Pre-class assignments should be completed before the start of the lab.
 The remainder of the lab assignment may be completed with a partner, but **you must choose a different partner each week**.
+Both of you must turn in the assignment separately.
 Lab assignments are due the following Monday before the start of lecture.
-Assignments will be completed using JupyterLab and Github and will be submitted using Gradescope.
-We will strive to post grades within one week.
+Assignments will be completed using JupyterLab.

+Grades will be released using Gradesource.
+We will strive to post grades within one week of the due date of each lab.

 There will be a short quiz at the end of weeks 2, 4, and 6 in the Thursday lab meant to test students' understanding of and ability to apply the concepts learned.